Albanian Armed Forces: Ground Forces

 In 2017 the Combat Support Battalion (Batalioni Mbështetjes së Luftimit, BML) was equipped with Hirtenberger M6 60mm and Hirtenberger M8 81mm mortars by the Austrian company Hirtenberger Defense Systems.
 Thus removing from use the Chinese made mortars from the communist period.
 In March of the same year came the first 77 HMMWV M1114 of an aid package totaling 250 armored vehicles.
 They are obtained from Excess Defense Articles (EDA) through the Defense Security Cooperation Agency, a United States program to support NATO partners and allies.
 The vehicles were immediately put at the service of B1K.
 In 2019 came the second part of the package of 250 vehicles and it consisted of 36 International MaxxPro and 1 MaxxPro Wrecker recovery vehicle.
 These vehicles joined the previous 3 MaxxPro bringing the total number of MRAPs used by Special Forces to 40.
+Following the 2024-2033 Armed Forces Long Term Development Plan, structural changes were made.
+Namely the 1st and 3rd Infantry Battalions are now increased to Regiment size and are renamed to Northern and Southern Infantry Regiment respectively.
+The Special Forces Battalion and the Commando Battalion are merged under same command named Special Operations Regiment.
+Combat Support Battalion was also transformed to Combat Support Regiment with plans to equip it with 105mm and 155mm howitzer for an Artillery Battalion on its component.
+The Infantry Regiments and Special Operations Regiment will be equipped with C-UAS, V-ShoRAD and M-RAD capabilities.
+The Northern and Southern Infantry Regiments will each have a maneuver company equipped with IFVs.

 Naval Forces

 In 2007, was signed a contracts with the Damen Group for the or completing of the Albanian Naval Forces with Patrol vessels to be used to perform a number of tasks and duties, including coastal patrols, search and rescue, control and monitoring of maritime traffic, marine environment protection.
 The contract envisaged the construction of 4 vessels of the Damen Stan 4207 class, which the first of them would be built in Netherlands and 3 others in the Pasha Liman naval base in Albania.
 The first patrol vessel, named Iliria P-132, was built and delivered to the Albanian Coast Guard in August 2008.
 Enabling thus the following construction of 3 other patrol vessels in Pasha Liman Base by Albanian carpenters assisted by the experts of Damen Group.
 The second patrol vessel Oriku P-133 will be commissioned in September 2011, the third ship, Lisus P-133, will be operational in 2012 and fourth Butrint P-134 in 2013.